pereirafall/numeric_linear_algebra/README.md

 # numeric_linear_algebra
-This repository is going to be created to store applications and teoric lectures based in Numeric Linear Algebra(Lloyd N. Trefethen, David Bau III).
+This repository will be created to store applications and theoretical lectures based on Numerical Linear Algebra by Lloyd N. Trefethen and David Bau III.